 Click Apply.
 Now you can confidently edit your project, knowing that your canvas is sized with your final size in mind.

 Produce: Share Your Video

-When you have finished editing your video, you can click on the Share tab in Main Menu and produce your video.
-Maybe you decided to vary your recording and canvas sizes, and that is okay.
+When you have finished editing your video, click the Share tab and choose how to produce your video.
+Maybe you decided to vary your recording and canvas sizes -- that is okay.
 The important thing is that you maintain the aspect ratio from recording to editing to production.
-If you have done that, you're on the road to producing and sharing a high quality video.
+If you have done that, you are on the road to producing and sharing a high-quality video.